MrHallows/SRT_Template_Manager/README.md

 # SRT_Template_Manager
-A template manager to organize my team's commonly used templates
+A template manager to organize my team's commonly used templates and other utilities.